septi0/usbackup/README.md

 **UsBackup** is a backup software that allows files, databases, openwrt configs to be backed up.
 It is designed to run as a background process and to be as simple as possible.

 It features a simple configuration file that allows you to configure different snapshots, snapshot levels, the backup sources and the backup destinations.
-It also features a simple reporting system that can send email or slack reports after the backup is finished eighter globally or for each snapshot.
+It also features a simple reporting system that can send email or slack reports after the backup is finished either globally or for each snapshot.

 Files can be backed up from local storage or from remote storage, also they can be backed up using incremental, full or archive mode.
 (The first one being the most efficient in terms of space and time)